ddd-crew/ddd-starter-modelling-process/README.md

 - [Sequence Diagrams](https://en.wikipedia.org/wiki/Sequence_diagram)

 #### Who to Involve
-- Domain Experts
-- Product Managers
-- Software Architects
-- Software Engineers
+- People who design, build, test software
+- People who have domain knowledge

 ### 5. Strategize
 Strategically map out your sub-domains to identify core domains: the parts of the domain which have the greatest potential for business differentiation or strategic significance.